PrefixWall: Mitigating Prefix Caching Side Channels in Shared LLM Systems: System Design

 \subsection{Overview and Objectives}

 \textbf{\sys} deploys a lightweight defense mechanism that secures multi-tenant LLM serving systems against timing side-channel attacks caused by Automatic Prefix Caching (APC). \sys builds on the \textbf{key insight} that preventing timing side-channel attacks does not require isolating entire users (like it is done in~\cite{cache-partitioning,input-snatch,audit-PSA}); it only requires isolating \emph{prefixes} that might lead to attacks.
 Building on this insight, \sys{} allows cached prefixes to be reused across users but stops reuse beyond prefixes that could reveal sensitive information.
 This selective prefix isolation works on a simple principle: attacks require different users to share and reuse a prefix. \sys{} enforces this by tracking how users interact with shared cache entries without requiring any knowledge of prompt semantics~\cite{safeKV}.
-This approach embodies the principle of cooperative efficiency: benign users benefit from shared caching through \textbf{solidarity}, where common prefixes remain accessible to all.
-When suspicious behavior threatens this solidarity, \sys intervenes by isolating the corresponding prefixes rather than penalizing all users.
+Benign users benefit from shared caching, where common prefixes remain widely reusable.
+When suspicious behavior is detected, \sys intervenes by isolating the corresponding prefixes rather than penalizing all users.
 This design ensures that cache reuse within and across users is maximized to the greatest extent possible without compromising security.

 \paragraph{Objectives} The design of \sys is guided by the following three objectives: \begin{itemize}[leftmargin=25pt] \item[\textbf{[O1]}] \textbf{Secure Prefix Reuse:} Prevent timing attacks introduced by Automatic Prefix Caching (APC) by isolating suspicious prefixes, avoiding heavy-handed approaches such as per-user isolation or disabling cache sharing.